rawkode/kubernetes-workshop/README.md

 # Kubernetes Workshop

+This workshop is aimed at developers / users of Kubernetes, rather than Ops.
+For this reason, we assume you have a working Kubernetes setup.
+It will not cover StatefulSets or PV/PVCs (at-least for now).

 The examples in this repository are currently `PHP`, as I've delivered this workshop at multiple `PHP` conferences.

 Other languages will be added over time 😄